 I absolutely loved the washcloth.
 As an orphan I had to share a towel with about 20 kids.
 So when I got the washcloth I actually thought it was my own personal towel.Vladimir

-We’re doing this to get ready for a great packing party on November 5, 2018.
+We’re doing this to get ready for a great packing party in November.
 Working year round gives us extra time to carefully choose special items for the shoebox.
 These shoeboxes really matter.
 An OCC shoebox might be the only gift a child ever receives.
 Even if you can’t make it, you can participate by donating something to include in the shoeboxes.
 Items must be new.
 For a complete list of accepted items, please visit our Operation Christmas Child page.